-A. Member moves employment during the tax year either to a new employing authority within the same fund or to a different fund.
-The contribution rate assigned with respect to the first employment in the tax year must be ignored by the new employer and a new rate set in the new employment on the same basis as any other new start member.
+A. Member moves employment during 2009/10 either to a new employing authority within the same fund or to a different fund.
+The contribution rate assigned with respect to the first employment in 2009/10 must be ignored by the new employer and a new rate set in the new employment on the same basis as any other new start member.